LOS ANGELES: Since I started writing about Mobile DTV, readers have been asking “where can I get a receiver to monitor it?”

 As far as I have been able to determine, the SAMalyzer only works with files.
 I was able to use it to view files I captured using record functions in the Rohde and Schwarz AEM-100 multiplexer, TSReader (recording the entire mux with all PIDs, including null packets), and, of course, the Decontis Mobile DTV Viewers.

-Fig. 3 is a screenshot of the level of detail the SAMalyzer provides for the SMT (service map table).
+Fig. 3 (left) is a screenshot of the level of detail the SAMalyzer provides for the SMT (service map table).
 As I pointed out in my March TV Technology article, if the descriptors are not correct in this table, some or all receivers will have trouble decoding the stream.
 At the bottom of the screen, you can see the data in the table (in hex notation) and in ASCII.
 The window in the lower right can be set to display the selected portion of the table in hex, text or ASCII.

-Fig. 3: Screen shot of the level of detail the SAMalyzer provides for the service map table There are other tools in the atscSAM suite to examine the ESG and FLUTE file transfers.
+There are other tools in the atscSAM suite to examine the ESG and FLUTE file transfers.
 For a more comprehensive solution that provides analysis and SNMP-based monitoring of all ATSC and ATSC Mobile DTV technical layers, Decontis sells the SAM-MT-450 monitoring probe.
 It can monitor up to eight multiplexes simultaneously.
 Full details are available at www.decontis.com.

 I’ve encouraged Decontis to offer a very basic ATSC Mobile DTV monitoring/analysis software package at a price low enough that TV station engineers can verify their station is transmitting a proper A/153-compliant Mobile DTV signal and compare it to other stations in the market now while waiting for capital approval for more expensive test gear.